ui-router/ui-router.github.io/_ng2_tutorial/hellogalaxy.md

 ## URL

-We changed the `url:` from `/people/{personId}` to the url fragment `/{personId}`.
+We changed the `url:` from `/people/:personId` to the url fragment `/:personId`.

 The child state's `url:` property is a url fragment (a partial url).
 The full url for a child state is built by appending the child state's url fragment to the parent state's url.

 The url for the parent state (`people`) is still `/people`.
-Appending `/{personId}` to `/people` results in `/people/{personId}` (which is the same as our previous `person` url).
+Appending `/:personId` to `/people` results in `/people/:personId` (which is the same as our previous `person` url).

 The router will map a browser url of `/people` to the `people` state.
-It will map a browser url of `/people/123` to the `person` state, with a `peopleId` parameter value of "123".
+It will map a browser url of `/people/123` to the `people.person` state, with a `peopleId` parameter value of `"123"`.

 ## Resolve

-We changed the `resolve:` to use the data from the parent resolve, instead of fetching it from the server.
+We changed the `resolve:` to use the data from the parent resolve, instead of re-fetching it from the server.

 As before, when you click the "People" tab the router fetches the `people` resolve from the server API, then activates the `people` state and renders the view.

 With our new nested state setup, the `person` resolve is a bit different.
 When we click a specific person, the router still invokes the `person` resolve before activating the `person` state.
-However, this resolve is a bit different.
 Instead of fetching the person from the server, the `person` resolve injects the parent state's `people` resolve.
 Since the list of people is already loaded in the parent resolve, no additional fetching occurs.

 A resolve function may inject the results of other resolves from ancestor states, or from other resolves on the same state.
 {: .notice--info}